-1. Appropriate climatic variables, soil types, and slope topography for the area disturbed; and
+1. Appropriate climatic variables, soil types, and slope topography for the area disturbed; and,

 2. Calculated soil loss and sediment delivery rates for the selected BMPs and controls equal to, or less than, the soil loss and sediment delivery rates for pre-construction conditions during each phase of the construction project.

-3. Numeric Action Level (NAL)
+I.G.3.
+Numeric Action Level

-a.
-The Responsible Discharger shall implement BMPs to address the metals or toxics listed in the TMDL and prevent exceedances of the applicable NALs to the extent possible.
+I.G.3.a.
+The Responsible Discharger shall implement BMPs to address the metals or toxics listed in the TMDL and prevent exceedances of the applicable numeric action levels to the extent possible.
 The BMPs shall be visually inspected, maintained, repaired, and updated in the SWPPP in accordance with this General Permit’s requirements specified in the Order and applicable requirements in Attachments D or E for the site’s Risk or Type.

-b.
+I.G.3.b.
 The Responsible Discharger shall conduct non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the TMDL-specific pollutant may be discharged due to a failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.

-c.
-The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable NAL(s) in Table H-2.
-The Responsible Discharger may provide the Water Boards adequate information demonstrating that it is infeasible to analyze these NALs using an ELAP-certified laboratory for methods compliant with 40 Code of Federal Regulations 136.
-In this case, the Water Boards will specify the appropriate monitoring methods to determine compliance.
+I.G.3.c.
+The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable numeric action level(s) in Table H-2.
+The Responsible Discharger may provide the Water Boards adequate information demonstrating that it is infeasible to analyze the samples for compliance with a numeric action level using an ELAP-accredited laboratory for methods compliant with 40 Code of Federal Regulations Part 136.
+The Water Boards will specify the appropriate monitoring methods to determine compliance if it is demonstrated that it is infeasible to analyze samples for compliance with a numeric effluent limitation.

-d.
-The Responsible Discharger shall certify and submit all analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable NAL .
+I.G.3.d.
+The Responsible Discharger shall certify and submit all analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable numeric action level.

-e.
-A TMDL-related NAL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable NAL.
-An NAL exceedance is not a violation of this General Permit, however, it is a violation when the discharger fails to report and respond to the NAL exceedance(s).
+I.G.3.e.
+A TMDL-related numeric action level exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable numeric action level.
+A numeric action level exceedance is not a violation of this General Permit; however, it is a violation when the discharger fails to report and respond to the numeric action level exceedance(s).

-f.
-The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about the NAL exceedance(s).
+I.G.3.f.
+The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about the numeric action level exceedance(s).

-4. Numeric Effluent Limitation (NEL)
+I.G.4.
+Numeric Effluent Limitation

-a.
-The Responsible Discharger shall implement BMPs to address the metals or toxics listed in the TMDL and prevent exceedances of the applicable NELs.
+I.G.4.a.
+The Responsible Discharger shall implement BMPs to address the metals or toxics listed in the TMDL and prevent exceedances of the applicable numeric effluent limitations.
 The BMPs shall be visually inspected, maintained, repaired, and updated in the SWPPP in accordance with this General Permit’s requirements specified in the Order and applicable requirements in Attachments D or E for the site’s Risk Level or Type.

-b.
-The Responsible Discharger shall conduct non-visible pollutant monitoring, as required in Attachment D or E, Section III.D.3, when the TMDL specific pollutant may be discharged due to a failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.
+I.G.4.b.
+The Responsible Discharger shall conduct non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the TMDL specific pollutant may be discharged due to a failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.